Zapped! Final repairs

 A pleasant interlude

-I correspond with a lot of RVers—folks who know me from this website, from Eureka, and from the 4,000+ member Yahoo Lazy Daze group that I moderate.
+I correspond with a lot of RVers—folks who know me from this website, and from the 4,000+ member Lazy Daze group that I used to moderate.
 I had been reading Lazy Daze owner Bob Giddings's Catch Me if You Can blog for awhile and enjoying it immensely; it's witty, literate, and just plain entertaining.
 Truth is, I wish I could write as well as Bob!
 When I heard that he was passing through southern Colorado, I invited him to stop in at Elk Creek for a few days.
 We hit it off right away, and became "instant friends" in the magical way that sometimes happens with RVers.

 Bob has much more extensive RVing experience than I, but most of his traveling was done in a trailer—his 1994 Lazy Daze, a more recent version of my own Gertie, is his first motorhome.
 He's still getting used to the pluses and minuses, and I can tell that even though he has his big motorcycle with him, he misses his pickup truck.
 Still, he's gradually adapting and seems to be having a good time.
 While he was here we did several home improvement projects, and talked about still more enhancements to our rigs.
 (If you've seen the "Improving Gertie" section of this website, you know I love to come up with improvements!)
 I gave Bob a few spare items I'd been carrying around, and he made good use of them.
 (Bob tells the story in his entertaining style on the "Mr. Wizard" page of his blog.)